 Subsequently, it is stated that Assessment of Barton's Fundamental Outcomes will serve as an indicator of the essential skills retained by our students and their ability to lead productive lives.
-Barton's General Education Outcomes state that Completion of a Barton Community College degree template will enable students to:
+Barton's Fundamental Outcomes are as follows:

+1. Critical Thinking

+Study a given subject critically, including processes to analyze and synthesize important parts of the subject, to ask appropriate and useful questions about the study of this subject, and to solve problems within the subject area.

+2. Life-Long Learning

-- Fundamental-1: Study a given subject critically, including processes to analyze and synthesize important parts of the subject, to ask appropriate and useful questions about the study of this subject, and to solve problems within the subject area. - Fundamental -2: Relate the relevance of a given subject to the individual student's life, to develop habits that encourage life-long, responsible and independent learning, and to apply appropriate and useful knowledge of the values, conventions, and institutions within an academic discipline. - Fundamental -3: Describe how history works, including how historical perspective can strengthen understanding of a given academic subject, and how the history of human endeavor has helped develop that subject. - Fundamental -4: Explain how technologies affect important parts of human life and how information technologies shape the study of a given subject.
+Relate the relevance of a given subject to the individual student's life, to develop habits that encourage lifelong, responsible and independent learning, and to apply appropriate and useful knowledge of the values, conventions, and institutions within an academic discipline.

+3. Historical Perspective

+Describe how history works, including how historical perspective can strengthen understanding of a given academic subject, and how the history of human endeavor has helped develop that subject.

+4. Technological Perspective

+Explain how technologies affect important parts of human life and how information technologies shape the study of a given subject.

+5. Cultural Perspective

-• Fundamental -5: Explain how culture develops through various aspects of human endeavor, how culture develops understanding of a given subject, and how a given subject develops within different cultures.
+Explain how culture develops through various aspects of human endeavor, how culture develops understanding of a given subject, and how a given subject develops within different cultures.